Attorneys, know your client (and beneficiaries)

 Global Witness undercover investigation.
 In this Global Witness investigation, no attorneys were actually retained and they did not perform any actions on behalf of any client, they were merely conducting pre-engagement interviews to discuss client needs.
 But the implications are clear.

-Attorney Saul Goodman conspires to facilitate and commit money laundering,
+Attorney Saul Goodman conspires to commit money laundering

 • Breaking Bad clip on YouTube at https://www.youtube.com/watch?v=ez6xH-su2xI